upbound/docs/content/what-is-upbound.md

 description: "Create your first Upbound Managed Control Plane and connect it to your cloud provider."
 ---

-Upbound is the a scalable and fully automated Crossplane service.
+Upbound is the most scalable and fully automated Crossplane service.
 Organizations can use Upbound's control plane to build consistent and dependable cloud infrastructure abstractions.

 Upbound leverages a managed implementation of Crossplane's open source control plane framework.